 I’ve never had any desire to become a writer, no lifelong passion to write that finds its origin in a hated childhood or in a love for words.
 I stumbled upon it the same way a scientist stumbles upon a cure, unwittingly while on the search for something else.
 It started off being deeply personal and all mine, but the more I explore, the deeper I go inside, the more I become everyone.

-I am currently in Athens, living among its ancient and economic ruins and writing, and if my life stories and my writing voice speak to you, I hope to hear from you.
+I am currently in Athens, living among its ancient and economic ruins and writing, and if my stories and my voice speak to you, I would like to hear what you think.
 If not, I thank you for your time… our most precious commodity.